Obstructions to combinatorial formulas for plethysm

-An \emph{asymptotic Ehrhart quasi-polynomial} is a counting function of the form $s\mapsto \#(P(s)\cap\Z^m)$.
-The \emph{dimension} of a shifted rational polytope $P$ is by definition the dimension of $P(s)$ for large~$s$ (for small $s$ the polytope can be empty).
+The \emph{dimension} of a shifted rational polytope $P$ is by definition the dimension of $P(A,sb,c)$ for large~$s$ (for small $s$ the polytope can be empty).
 Contrary to the case of Ehrhart quasi-polynomials, an asymptotic Ehrhart quasi-polynomial does not need to be a quasi-polynomial, although it is for large arguments.
 Moreover, a quasi-polynomial may be an asymptotic Ehrhart quasi-polynomial but not an Ehrhart quasi-polynomial.
 Asymptotic Ehrhart quasi-polynomials do not have to satisfy Ehrhart reciprocity.
-Further, the dimension of the shifted rational polytope $P$ may be strictly greater than the degree of the associated asymptotic Ehrhart quasi-polynomial.
-See also~\cite{stanley1982linear} and~\cite[Chapter~I]{stanley96:_combin_commut_algeb}.
+Further, the dimension of a shifted rational polytope can be strictly greater than the degree of the associated asymptotic Ehrhart quasi-polynomial.
+See~\cite{stanley1982linear} and~\cite[Chapter~I]{stanley96:_combin_commut_algeb} for structure theory of asymptotic Ehrhart quasi-polynomials and the relation to linear diophantine equations.

-In \cite[Hypothesis~5.3]{mulmuleyGCT6short} it is conjectured that the multiplicity of $s\pi$ in $S^{s\lambda}(S^\mu)$ is an asymptotic Ehrhart quasi-polynomial with additional complexity-theoretic properties.
-In the present paper we make progress towards a negative answer of the following weakened version. \begin{ques} Is $m^{sd,k}_{s\lambda}$ an asymptotic Ehrhart quasi-polynomial? \end{ques}
+In \cite[Hypothesis~5.3]{mulmuleyGCT6short} it is conjectured that the multiplicity of $s\cdot\pi$ in $S^{s\cdot\lambda}(S^\mu)$ is an asymptotic Ehrhart quasi-polynomial with additional complexity-theoretic properties.
+The asymptotic part of the conjecture is motivated by the failure of Ehrhart type explanations already for Kronecker coefficients~\cite{briand2009reduced,King} which are often considered less complicated than plethysm coefficients.
+In the present paper we make progress towards a negative answer of the following simplified version. \begin{ques} Is $m^{sd,k}_{s\lambda}$ an asymptotic Ehrhart quasi-polynomial? \end{ques}

 Our main result, Theorem~\ref{t:main}, implies a negative answer to both cases in Question~\ref{q:combinatorial} and strong restrictions on a positive solution to Question~\ref{q:mulmuley2}.
 We show that $m^{sd,k}_{s\lambda}$ need not be an asymptotic Ehrhart quasi-polynomial of a polytope of dimension equal to the degree of its growth.
 At the moment we are not able either to exclude or confirm that $m^{sd,k}_{s\lambda}$ is an asymptotic Ehrhart quasi-polynomial for an inhomogeneous polytope of dimension strictly larger than its degree.